bellangerq/neige/README.md

 ### Build

-Build the `.zip` file to be uploaded on Ghost admin.
-Before, execute following Gulp tasks:
+Compress the theme in a `.zip` file in order to upload it on the Ghost admin.
+Also execute these tasks:
 - Compile `.scss` to `.css`,
 - Minify `.css`,
 - Compress images,